20 of the Trendiest Gender-Neutral Baby Names

 Before the 1990s, Addison was far more common for boys (it means “son of Adam”), but by the mid-90s, it began to grow in popularity for girls, shooting up the chart until it reached an all-time high of No. 11 in 2007.

-It then started to lose traction, but remains a very sought-after choice, ranking at No. 35 in 2018.
+It then started to lose traction but remains a very sought-after choice.
 On the other hand, Addison fell out of the top 1,000 for boys in 2010.

 Parker